matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 ### Membership restrictions

-XXX: this section still in progress

-Another desirable feature is to give room admins the power to restrict membership of their room based on the membership of spaces<sup id="a1">[1](#f1)</sup> (and by implication, when a user leaves the required space, they should be ejected from the room).
-For example, "Any members of the
+A desirable feature is to give room admins the power to restrict membership of their room based on the membership of spaces (for example, "only members of the
-#doglovers space can join this room".
+#doglovers space can join this room"<sup id="a1">[1](#f1)</sup>).

-### Automated joins

-XXX: this section still in progress

-A related feature is: "all members of the company should automatically join the
-#general room", and by extension "all users should automatically join the
-#brainwashing room and may not leave".
+XXX can we maybe do this with invites generated on demand?
+If not, we probably need some sort of "silent invite" state for each user,

+By implication, when a user leaves the required space, they should be ejected from the room.

+XXX: how do we implement the ejection?
+We could leave it up to the ejectee's server, but what happens if it doesn't play the game?
+So we probably need to enact a ban... but then, which server has responisiblity, and which user is used?

 ## Future extensions

 The following sections are not blocking parts of this proposal, but are included as a useful reference for how we imagine it will be extended in future.

-### Sub-spaces

-Questions to be answered here include:

- * Should membership of a sub-space grant any particular access to the parent space, or vice-versa?
-We might need to extend `m.room.history_visibility` to support more flexibility; fortunately this is not involved in event auth so does not require new room versions.

- * What happens if somebody defines a cycle?
-(It's probably fine, but anything interpreting the relationships needs to be careful to limit recursion.)

-XXX seems we need to un-de-scope this.

 ### Restricting access to the spaces membership list